palmer159/computational-neuro/chapters/01-why-neuroscience-for-ai.md

 Hold two things at once:

 - The brain is the only existence proof.
 - The brain is not the only valid solution.
-Don't fetishize.
+Don't over index on the brain.

 The most productive AI researchers in this space (DeepMind, Numenta, MIT BCS, Stanford, the Mila / Bengio crowd) treat neuroscience as a **source of inductive biases and existence proofs**, not as a target to reverse-engineer.
 That's the posture this guide will keep.